netsec-ethz/rains/DESIGN-CONNECTION-CAPABILITY.md

 - A pointer to a whole capability list is stored together with each connection such that even when a hash to capability mapping is removed from the cache, it is still clear what the capabilities are.
 We store a pointer to reduce storage overhead.
-- The capability list of the own server and the hash thereof are loaded from the config file.
+- The capability list of the own server is loaded from the config file.

 ## capability cache requirements
 - cache has a fixed size which is configurable (to avoid memory exhaustion of the server in case of an attack).
+The information is static no benefit to remove an entry except when it is full.
 - the least recently used hash to capability mapping must be removed from the cache when it is full.
 - it must provide an insertion function.
 - it must provide fast lookup of a pointer to a capability list based on the hash of the capability list
 - all cache operations must be safe for concurrent access

-## zone key cache implementation
+## capability cache implementation
 - lru strategy is implemented as a linked list where pointers to the head and tail of the list are accessible.
 - on insertion or lookup of a key it is moved to the head of the list